slink-ws/asciidoc2confluence/README.md

 Parser takes these parameters from comments in input file:

 ```
-// :DOCUMENT-SPACE-KEY: CONFLUENCE-SPACE-KEY [mandatory header]
 // :DOCUMENT-TITLE: Document title [mandatory header]
 // :DOCUMENT-TITLE-OLD: Old document title (in case if document is being renamed) [optional header]
 // :DOCUMENT-PARENT: Parent page title [optional header]
 // :DOCUMENT-TAGS: tag1, long tag 2, tag3 [optional header]
 ```

-You can override document's SPACE-KEY parameter, if you want to publish document to another space for testing purposes.
-For this use `--space=ANOTHERSPACE` command-line argument.
+... and from command-line argument `--space=CONFLUENCE_SPACE_KEY`.

-- If document with `DOCUMENT-TITLE` title already exists, it will be overwritten
+- If document with `DOCUMENT-TITLE` title already exists, its content/title/tags will be updated
-- If document with `DOCUMENT-TITLE-OLD` title exists, it will be removed
+- If document with `DOCUMENT-TITLE-OLD` title exists, it will be removed to `DOCUMENT-TITLE`
 - If document with `DOCUMENT-PARENT` title exists, new document will be added to its children

 Also confluence server credentials should be provisioned to program: